waterdisappear/ATRNet-STAR/README.md

 ## Statement
-- The first version will after before 2025.3.20.
+- The first version will release after 2025.3.20.
 - If you have any questions, please contact us at lwj2150508321@sina.com.